Humidity and air conditioning problems cause more than bad hair days

 July in New York City can feel like we’re living in the tropics.
 If your air conditioner is not doing a great job getting rid of the humidity, it can have all kinds of nasty consequences beyond uncooperative hair and sticky skin.
 Here’s how humidity can hurt you, and ways to banish humidity and air conditioning problems.

 What you don’t know about humidity and air conditioning can hurt you

-More and more business owners, as well as their employees and customers, are concerned about air quality because it can dramatically affect a person’s health, comfort, and ability to function at his or her best.
+Business owners, as well as their employees and customers, are concerned about air quality because it can dramatically our health, comfort, and ability to function at our best.

 Here’s something you may not know: too little humidity can be as damaging as too much.